seungecon/seungecon.github.io/_pages/about.md

 Education:

 * I graduated with a Ph.D. in Economics from U.C.
-Berkeley in 2022.
-I grew up in Korea where I attended Seoul National University and Korea Science Academy.
+Berkeley in 2022

 -----

 Current Research Interests:

-* Macroeconomics (monetary economics, quantitative easing and tightening, financial stability)
+* Macroeconomics (monetary economics, macro-finance, growth with finance)
 * Asset pricing (the term-structure of interest rates)
 * Economic theory (contract theory, mathematical economics)